 Every organization is a potential victim, as we all have something of value or that is worth something to others, mainly data.
 All organizations connected to the internet should assume they will be the victim of such attacks and they will, every organization gets attacked, every single organization gets attacked daily - it doesn't stop.

 Okay, right.
 So we've got people-based threats, this could be losing data from a software vulnerability incident, or an accidental leak by staff.
-Accidental leaks by staff can be a number of things, it could be them using your software legitimately but your software breaking, but it then it's still their fault because they were using it.
+Accidental leaks by staff can be a number of things, it could be them using your software in a correct way but your software breaking, but it then it's still their fault because they were using it.
 It could also be them just not being trained and doing the wrong thing.